nburmaso/upcgen/readme.md

 ### Tips

-* The generator calculates two-photon luminosity and caches it into `hD2LDMDY.root`.
+* The generator calculates two-photon luminosity and caches it into `twoPhotonLumi.root` (or `twoPhotonLumiPol.root` for the polarized cross section).
 This file will be picked automatically if found.
 The calculation process may take a lot of time, so you may want to keep pre-calculated grid for further usage.
 Note that you need to recalculate it in case if you have changed grid input parameters (e.g., binning and/or range in M/Y).